fulcanelly/neogen/README.md

 ```

-#### Write desired schema:
+### Update your connection

-Assuming your project structure to be like this
+At this point assuming your project' structure to be like this
 ```
+├── neogen.config.ts
 ├── package.json
 └── src
     ├── index.ts